mohitjain/mohitjain/_posts/2013-04-14-site-performance-boost-up-by-loading-icons-from-amazon-s3-instead-of-heroku-file-system.markdown

 {% endhighlight %}

 I hope this makes some sense.
-For reference how to upload assets on amazon please check [How to Deploy Assets on Amazon S3 and Why Deploying Assets to Amazon S3 Is Important](http://www.codebeerstartups.com/2012/10/how-to-deploy-assets-on-amazon-s3-and-why-deploying-assets-to-amazon-s3-is-important/):
+For reference how to upload assets on Amazon S3 please check [How to Deploy Assets on Amazon S3 and Why Deploying Assets to Amazon S3 Is Important](http://www.codebeerstartups.com/2012/10/how-to-deploy-assets-on-amazon-s3-and-why-deploying-assets-to-amazon-s3-is-important/):